pycppdel/Calibrate-Huion-Pen/README.md

 ![](https://github.com/pycppdel/Calibrate-Huion-Pen/blob/master/ol.png)

-There you can see the detected devices together with their shortened name to the port they're connected to, in this case HDMI-0(which is my standard monitor) and DP-4(which is the huion tablet I connected via displayport)
+There you can see the detected devices together with their shortened name to the port they're connected to.

+In this case HDMI-0(which is my standard monitor) and DP-4(which is the huion tablet I connected via displayport)